eXist-db/docker-existdb/README.md

 This works best when providing the `-t` flag when running an image.

 ### Development use via `docker-compose`
-This repo provides a `docker-compose.yml` for use with [docker compose](https://docs.docker.com/compose/).
+This repo provides a `docker-compose.yml` for use with [docker-compose](https://docs.docker.com/compose/).
 We recommend docker-compose for local development or integration into multi-container environments.
 For options on how to configure your own compose file, follow the link at the beginning of this paragraph.

 To start exist using the compose file, type:
 ```bash